beringel/ForNetWeb/docs/about-the-project.md

 # The ForNet project

-ForNet is a cooperative project of the Leibniz Institute of European History Mainz (IEG) and the  Institut für Europäische Kunstgeschichte (IEKG) at the University of Heidelberg.
+ForNet is a cooperative project of the Leibniz Institute of European History Mainz (IEG) and the  Institut für Europäische Kunstgeschichte (IEK) at the University of Heidelberg.
 …